What is Level of Measurement?

 Four Measurement Levels

 The four measurement levels, in order, from the lowest level of information to the highest level of information are as follows:

 Nominal scales contain the least amount of information.
 In nominal scales, the numbers assigned to each variable or observation are only used to classify the variable or observation.
 For example, a fund manager may choose to assign the number 1 to small-cap stocks, the number 2 to corporate bonds, the number 3 to derivatives, and so on.

 Ordinal scales present more information than nominal scales and are, therefore, a higher level of measurement.
 In ordinal scales, there is an ordered relationship between the variable’s observations.
 For example, a list of 500 managers of mutual funds may be ranked by assigning the number 1 to the best-performing manager, the number 2 to the second best-performing manager, and so on.

 With this type of measurement, one can conclude that the number 1-ranked mutual fund manager performed better than the number 2-ranked mutual fund manager.

 3. Interval scales

-Consider why the ordinal scale example is not an interval scale: A fund manager that is ranked 1 probably did not outperform the fund manager ranked 2 by the exact same amount that a fund manager ranked 6 outperformed a fund manager ranked 7.
+Consider why the ordinal scale example is not an interval scale: A fund manager ranked 1 probably did not outperform the fund manager ranked 2 by the exact same amount that a fund manager ranked 6 outperformed a fund manager ranked 7.
 Ordinal scales provide a relative ranking, but there is no assurance that the differences between the scale values are the same.

 A drawback in interval scales is that they do not have a true zero point.
 Zero does not represent an absence of something in an interval scale.
 Consider that the temperature -0°C does not represent the absence of temperature.
 For this reason, interval-scale-based ratios fail to provide some insights – for example, 50°C is not twice as hot as 25°C.